 The strawberry-laced version is the most famous of the flavored Daiquiris, a category that also includes drinks accented with tastes from banana to mango.
 It’s fun to get creative when making Daiquiris, but it’s important to hit the produce aisle before starting the blender.
 Because as easy as those pre-mixed pouches may be, they can’t simulate the refreshing taste of real fruit.

 - 4 to 5 large strawberries

 - Garnish: edible orchid (optional)

-Add all the ingredients into a blender with 5-6 ice cubes and blend until smooth.
+Add the rum, rich simple syrup, lime juice and strawberries into a blender with 5 to 6 ice cubes and blend until smooth.

 Pour into a Margarita glass or wine goblet.